 “Baby, I don’t even know how the door to this room works.
-So the cruiser outside Freehaven right now?”
+So, the cruiser outside Freehaven right now?”

 “Second Consortium.”

 “But there was a First goon on the vid when they got here.”

 “Faked.
 The Edochians don’t give a shit about us.
 They’re here because Beane used to use Freehaven as a base of operations, and they’re sitting on the station in case he comes back.”